SA commercial seaweed leases granted

-The Narungga Nation Aboriginal Corporation (NNAC) has been granted two production leases and licences for 10 hectares within the eastern Point Pearce intertidal aquaculture zone, and 30 hectares within the west zone.
+The Narungga Nation Aboriginal Corporation (NNAC) has been granted two production leases and licences for 10 hectares within the eastern Point Pearce intertidal aquaculture zone; a further 30 hectares within the west zone.

-“These are the first marine algae aquaculture leases and licences issued for South Australia, marking the start of a new sector for our aquaculture industry,” says Minister for Primary Industries and Regional Development David Basham.
+“These are the first marine algae aquaculture leases and licences issued for South Australia,” says Minister for Primary Industries and Regional Development David Basham.
+“It marks the start of a new sector for our aquaculture industry.

 “This is expected to bring new economic development and employment to the Yorke Peninsula, including local Aboriginal communities.
-It’s a great outcome for the social and economic wellbeing of the Narungga people, while also having benefits for the whole state.”
+It’s a great outcome for the social and economic wellbeing of the Narungga people.
+It also offers benefits for the whole state.”

-NNAC is working in partnership with CH4 Global, a company focused on farming marine seaweeds for commercial purposes to reduce emissions in the livestock industry.
+NNAC is working in partnership with CH4 Global.
+This New Zealand, Australian and US-based company focuses on farming marine seaweeds for commercial purposes to reduce emissions in the livestock industry.

 NNAC Chief Executive Officer Klynton Wanganeen has welcomed the leases for the project.
-The algae is native to the Narungga Nation’s traditional waters in the Yorke Peninsula, which have the perfect climate to grow both cold and warm water varieties of the seaweed.
+The algae is native to the Narungga Nation’s traditional waters in the Yorke Peninsula.
+The area has the perfect climate to grow both cold and warm water varieties of seaweed.